canonical/charmed-5g/docs/tutorial/06_integrate_with_observability.md

 ## Deploy the `cos-lite` bundle

-Create a new juju model named `cos`:
+Create a new Juju model named `cos`:

 ```console
 juju add-model cos